 - Assess the risks associated with the patient and the injury.
 If there is reason to be concerned about the transmission of infection, the clinician supervising the surgery at the time must inform the Clinical Director, Joanne Giddy, or Practice Director, Neil Phillips, immediately.
 This applies where, for example, the patient whose bodily fluids caused the contamination is known or suspected to be a carrier of an infectious disease or is in a high-risk group.

 - The Clinical Director or Practice Director will seek guidance from an expert in communicable disease control on appropriate post-exposure prophylaxis and serological surveillance.
 If the Clinical Director and Practice Director are absent, this responsibility falls to the clinician supervising the surgery at the time.
 Contact Torbay Hospital on 01803 614567.
 Alternatively, advice can be obtained from the Health Protection Agency Centre for Infections, 61 Colindale Avenue, London on 020 8200 6868 (duty doctor) or 020 8200 4400.

 - The risk of acquiring HIV infection following an innoculation injury is very low in primary dental care.
 If, however, the patient who was the source of the infected material is known to be infected with HIV, post exposure prophylaxis should be commenced as soon as possible and ideally within an hour of the injury occurring.

 - All inoculation injuries must be recorded in the accident and incident report book, which is kept at reception.
 There are notes inside the front cover of the book confirming what must be recorded; these details must include the name of the injured person, how the incident occurred, what action was taken (including first aid given), who was informed of the incident and when.
 We also record the name of the person who was the source of any infected material, if known.
-The record should be signed by the injured person and the dentist in charge.
+The record should be signed by the injured person and the clinician in charge.

 prosthodontic appliances and impressions